preenet/SETAR/README.md

 # Thai_SA_Journal
-Sentimental Analysis in Thai language journal:
+**State of the art in Thai Sentimental Analysis**
 This script extracted features from two sentimental corpora, kt4.0 (ours) and wisesight.
-By training from kt4.0 corpus, we expect to see an improvement in the wisesight corpus' classification performance.
+By training from kt4.0 corpus, we expect to see an improvement in the wisesight and thaitale corpus in terms of classification performance.

 Several feature extraction methods were applied on text feature to both corpuses as follows: